bbc/beatmap/README.md

   recording the zoomed display is showing

 ## Generating tiles
-The audio images to be displayed need to be cut into tiles and given filenames in the format _filename\_0.jpg_, _filename\_1.jpg_ etc. The supplied [ImageMagick](http://www.imagemagick.org) script _tilecut.sh_ chops an image into equally-spaced tiles an names them appropriately using a command such as:
+Firstly, generate images from your audio data using something like [Vampeyer](https://github.com/bbcrd/vampeyer).
+The images then need to be cut into tiles and given filenames in the format _filename\_0.jpg_, _filename\_1.jpg_ etc. The supplied [ImageMagick](http://www.imagemagick.org) script _tilecut.sh_ chops an image into equally-spaced tiles and names them appropriately.
+For example:

     ./tilecut.sh filename.jpg 240

 ## Usage
-In the header of your web page, insert:
+In the &lt;head&gt; section of your web page, insert:

     <script src="bower_components/kineticjs/kinetic.min.js"></script>
     <script src="bower_components/beatmap/beatmap.js"></script>